okx/Xagon-data-availability/README.md

-# CDK Data Availability
+# X Layer CDK Data Availability

 ### Data Availability Layer for CDK Validium

-The cdk-data-availability project is a specialized Data Availability Node (DA Node) that is part of Polygon's CDK (Chain Development Kit) Validium.
+The xlayer-data-availability project is a specialized Data Availability Node (DA Node) that is part of Polygon's CDK (Chain Development Kit) Validium.

 ## Overview of Validium